glynnbird/postdb/README.md

 Note the additional fields:

 - `state` - the state of the replication `new`/`running`/`completed`/`error`
-- `doc_count` - the number of documents written so far
+- `doc_count` - the number of documents written so far.

 ## Configuring